koenderks/aRtsy/README.md

 #### Collatz conjecture

-The Collatz conjecture is also known as `3x+1`.
+The Collatz conjecture is also known as the `3x+1` equation.
 The algorithm draws lines according to a simple rule set:

 1. Take a random positive number.
 2. If the number is even, divide it by 2.
 3. If the number is odd, multiply the number by 3 and add 1.
 4. Repeat to get a sequence of numbers.

-By visualizing the sequence for each number, overlaying sequences that are the same, and bending the edges differently for even and odd numbers in the sequence, organic looking coral structures can occur.
+By visualizing the sequence for each number, overlaying sequences that are the same, and bending the edges differently for even and odd numbers in the sequence, organic looking structures can occur.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/collatzs/2021-08-09.png' width='270' height='270'>